bastiiiii/firefly-iii/readme.md

 I'm also very proud to be a part of the **[GitHub Sponsors Program](https://github.com/sponsors/JC5)**.

 Thank you for considering donating to Firefly III!
-If you wish to make a one-time donation just cancel your patronage after the first withdrawal.

 ## License